nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_collections.md

 This is an example of a mapping function that can create a list of objects from another internal mapping function.
-The input value for each function is incremented by one from the initial input value this this overall function.
+The input value for each function is incremented by one from the initial input value provided to the overall function.

 - long -> ListMapper(int: size, String: genSpec) -> List&lt;?&gt;
     - *example:* `ListMapper(5,NumberNameToString())`